-The crux of this course lies in an investigation into blackness, madness, and mental health.
+The crux of this course lies in an investigation into blackness (the condition of being black), "madness," mental health, and Atlantic histories.

 It offers a chance to discover processes of working with original historical materials as evidence, working that enables interpretation.
 We will grapple with methods in history, discussing artifacts (bits of archive) from a wide range of times and places in African and Atlantic worlds.
 Each artifact yields clues about (1) historical experiences of madness; (2) labelling and treatment of those perceived as mad or mentally disturbed, and (3) deviant, strange, oppressed, or pathologized (sick) "selves," identities, and social categories.